alvianpratama00/portfolio/aboutme.md

 #### Shopee Indonesia | September 2022- December 2022

-- Working as a full stack developer using Go (backend) and React (frontend)
+- Worked as a full stack developer using Go (backend) and React (frontend)
-- Create an online learning platform as a capstone project
+- Created an online learning platform as a capstone project
 - Improved efficiency on creating the learning platform using Typescript combined with React

 ### Web Developer